 sdk: flutter

-After modifying the pubspec.yaml file, run flutter pub get in your terminal to fetch the new dependencies and activate the code generation feature.
+After saving the `pubspec.yaml` file, remember to run the command flutter pub get in your terminal.
+This will download the new dependencies and prepare the project for the code generation step.

 # l10n.yaml